menonvarun/andro_auto_framework/runner/README.md

 4. Data files (_data.csv) should have first row as identifiers saperated by commas and other rows as set of data saperated by comma(in same order as identifiers).
 Each row is taken as data for a test case.

-5. For example see datadriven folder present in testcases/wordpress/datadriven
+5. For sample test case with datadriven approach see createNewPost_datadriven.csv and createNewPost_data.csv in datadriven folder present in testcases/wordpress/datadriven

 ------------------